Walks from Middle Ninfa Farm

 Lamb and Fox and Blorenge circuit.
 The 7 mile walk sets off north from the Punchbowl and curves west around the Blorenge at the boundary between the open moorland and enclosed farmland.
 It crosses the main track up the mountain from Llanfoist Wharf and meets and follows Hill’s tramroad along which iron and limestone from Garndyrus and Blaenavon was brought in drams pulled by mules to the inclined plane in Cwm Craf.
 From here the drams were lowered on continuous chains down the extremely steep mountainside to the canal at Llanfoist for onward transport by barge to Newport and overseas.

-Just before the sheer limestone face of Pwll Du quarry we climb up to the balance pond and then to the Lamb and Fox, a remote and characterful survivor of the Pwll Du mining community, for a good ale and warm welcome, or if you’re lucky, some lunch.
+Just before the sheer limestone face of Pwll Du quarry we climb up to the balance pond.
+Sadly the Lamb and Fox, a remote and characterful survivor of the Pwll Du mining community, previously open at weekends for a good ale, lunch and a warm welcome, has closed and there is no prospect of its reopening in the near future.

 Return through the stark and beautiful country of the Blaenavon Industrial Landscape World Heritage Site, via Foxhunter’s grave to the Punchbowl and Middle Ninfa.
 Pwll Du and Blorenge summit walk route guide also available at the farm.